 n) A phasing and delivery plan shall be prepared and agreed in advance of, or as part of, submission of a planning application for the allocation.
 The phasing and delivery plan will set out in detail the timescale for delivery of key infrastructure including transport improvements.
-The delivery plan will indicate how transport mitigation will be co-ordinated with that proposed as part of the approved Lubbesthorpe Sustainable Urban
+The delivery plan will indicate how transport mitigation will be coordinated with that proposed as part of the approved Lubbesthorpe Sustainable Urban Extension and other approved commercial developments in the vicinity of Junction 21 including Castle Acres, Everards Meadows and the Leicester Lane Strategic Employment Site.

-Extension and other approved commercial developments in the vicinity of Junction 21 including Castle Acres, Everards Meadows and the Leicester Lane Strategic Employment Site.
+SA4 Broad Locations for Accommodating Gypsies & Travellers and Travelling Showpeople

-Broad Locations for Accommodating Gypsies & Travellers and Travelling Show People
+(i) To provide the appropriate quantity and mix of housing to meet the needs of the District's current and future populations.

-(i) To provide the appropriate quantity and mix of housing to meet the needs of the District's current and future populations;
+- 3.35 This policy seeks to identify broad locations that will be suitable for Gypsy and Traveller and Travelling Showpeople accommodation. - 3.36 The Government's Planning Policy for Traveller Sites indicates that the Council, in preparing their Local Plan, should: - Set pitch targets for Gypsies and Travellers and plot targets for Travelling Showpeople; - Identify and update annually, a supply of specific deliverable sites sufficient to provide 5 years worth of sites against their locally set targets; - Identify a supply of specific developable sites or broad locations for growth for years 6-10 and where possible for years 11-15;

-- 3.37 This policy seeks to identify broad locations that will be suitable for gypsy and traveller and travelling show people accommodation where there is a need for sites. - 3.38 The Government's Planning Policy for Traveller Sites indicates that the Council, in preparing their Local Plan, should: - Set pitch targets for Gypsies and Travellers and plot targets for Travelling Showpeople; - Identify and update annually, a supply of specific deliverable sites sufficient to provide 5 years worth of sites against their locally set targets; - Identify a supply of specific developable sites or broad locations for growth for years 6-10 and where possible for years 11-15; - Relate the number of pitches or plots to the circumstances of the specific size and location of the site and the surrounding population's size and density; and - Protect local amenity and the environment. - 3.39 Core Strategy Policy CS9 sets targets for the amount of accommodation for Gypsy and Travellers and Travelling Show People.
+- Relate the number of pitches or plots to the circumstances of the specific size and location of the site and the surrounding population's size and density; and - Protect local amenity and the environment. - 3.37 Core Strategy Policy CS9 sets targets for the amount of accommodation for Gypsy and Travellers and Travelling Showpeople.
 However, it relies on pitch and plot targets from the Leicestershire, Leicester and Rutland Gypsy and Traveller Needs Assessment Refresh 2013.
-This assessment predates the revised definition of Gypsy and Travellers for planning purposes and as such is out of date. - 3.40 The Leicester and Leicestershire Gypsy, Traveller and Travelling Showpeople Accommodation Assessment 2017 is a robust assessment of current and future need.
+This assessment predates the revised definition of Gypsy and Travellers for planning purposes and as such is out of date. - 3.38 The Leicester and Leicestershire Gypsy, Traveller and Travelling Showpeople Accommodation Assessment 2017 is a robust assessment of current and future need.
 It takes account of the new definition of Travellers for planning purposes.
 The key change is that those who have ceased to travel permanently will not now fall under the definition of a Traveller for the purposes of assessing accommodation need.